Privigen is a ready-to-use, sterile, 10% protein liquid preparation of polyvalent human immunoglobulin G (IgG) for intravenous administration.

 Privigen is FDA-approved for the following indications:

-Treatment with Privigen might interfere with a patient's response to live virus vaccines, such as measles, mumps, rubella, and varicella, and could lead to misinterpretation of serologic testing.
+Treatment with Privigen might interfere with a patient's response to live virus vaccines, such as measles, mumps, rubella, and varicella.
+Inform the immunizing physician of recent therapy with Privigen so that appropriate measures can be taken.

 Privigen has a purity of at least 98% IgG, consisting primarily of monomers.
 Privigen contains ≤25 mcg/mL IgA.